Hdemaceo/intention-timer/README.md

 - Read the README.md
 - In terminal, run command "open index.html" to interact with app.
 ## Overview & Learning Goals ::
-For our Mod 1 group project, Intention Timer, we've been given a repository as well as a basic HTML layout to work on.
-The intended goal is to create an application with operational functionality according to the rubric and provided composition.
+For our Mod 1 group project, Intention Timer, the goal of the assignment is to create an application with operational functionality according to the rubric and provided composition.

-Our learning goals are to…
+Our learning goals are to better understand local storage as well as the Git collaborative workflow.
+Additionally, we would like to utilize this time to obtain better practice at writing code that is not only dynamic and efficient but also user- and developer-friendly.

 ## Progression ::
 9/8: Completed DTR, made GitHub repository, and familiarized ourselves with the given rubric.
 We then began constructing and designing our application as outlined in Iteration 0 within the rubric.
 Once that was completed, we moved onto Iteration 1 by creating an Activity class with a set of properties and methods to be utilized in future iterations of the project.
 We then made some progress on Iteration 2.
-The first goal of Iteration 2 is to provide specific functionality for when the “study”, “meditate” and “exercise” activities are clicked.
+The first goal of Iteration 2 is to provide specific functionality for when the “Study”, “Meditate” and “Exercise” activities are clicked.
-9/9: Tightened up some of our styling to make the app match the Comp more closely.
-We began giving functionality to the app to capture information from the input fields and eventually display it on the countdown timer page.
+9/9: Tightened up some of our styling to make the app match the composition more closely.
+We began giving functionality to the application so that it captures information from the user input fields to then eventually display it on the Current Activity page.
-9/10: Today we finished up Iteration 2 by creating fail-safes to prevent users from inputting information that is not relevant to the app.
-We designed it so that error messages will appear if a user attempts to advance onto the timer page while a field is incorrectly entered.
-The error messages then disappear once acceptable information is reentered into those input fields.
-In addition, we tidied up some more CSS stylings.
+9/10: Today we finished up Iteration 2 by creating fail-safes to prevent users from logging information that is not relevant to the app.
+We designed it so that error messages will appear if a user attempts to advance onto the Current Activity page while a field is incorrectly entered.
+The error messages disappear only once acceptable information has been entered into those input fields.
+In addition, we cleaned up some of our CSS stylings.
-9/11: Built a functioning countdown timer that used the captured time entered by the user on the previous page as the initial time to countdown from.
-More refactoring and tidying to finish up Iteration 3.
+9/11: Built a functioning countdown timer that applies the minutes and seconds inputs entered by the user from the New Activity page.
+Once this was completed we began refactoring our work from Iteration 3.
 9/12: Began working on Iteration 4.
-Layed out a plan of attack and started creating features to allow activities to be logged after the timer hit 0.
-Started prepping styling for the “logged activities section.”
+Layed out a plan of attack and started creating features to allow activities to be logged after the timer reached "00:00".
+Started building the framework styling for the individual logged activities.
 9/13: On this day, we rested.
 9/14: Finished up Iteration 4.
-Established ability to log multiple events and have those events be displayed in the “logged activity section.”
-Made the page prettier.
+Established ability to log multiple events and have those events be displayed in the Past Activities section.
+Made the webpage more aesthetically pleasing.
 9/15: Started and finished Iteration 5.
-Created functionality to locally save logged activities.
-Ensured that those logged activities would persist if the page was closed and then reopened again.
+Created functionality within our Acticity class that utilizes local storage to save logged activities.
+Ensured that those logged activities would persist on page reload.
 More refactoring to cut down on “WET” and confusing code.
 9/16: Refactor, refactor, refactor.
 Removed unused and commented out code.

 ## Showcase ::